 You can tattoo almost every inch of your body, right down to your cuticles.
 But did you know you can also tattoo your eyes?
 Yes.
-A sclera tattoo involves injecting ink into the white membrane of the eyeball, changing its color and causing you to look (intentionally) pretty freaky.
+A sclera tattoo involves injecting ink into the white membrane of the eyeball, changing its colour and causing you to look (intentionally) pretty freaky.
 But as with most body modifications, these can come with lots of risks and complications, and this latest one is your proof.

 Canadian-based model Catt Gallinger shared her eye tattoo experience on Facebook this week, and it's enough to make your stomach turn.
 The photo posted features Gallinger with a swollen and infected eye, dripping with remnants of purple ink.